► Audi Q5 Sportback driven in the UK

 The Q5 Sportback has the same interior design architecture with the A5 and A6, as well as the Q6 e-Tron SUV.
 That includes quirks and oddities like a weirdly-shaped steering wheel with fiddly haptic buttons, an enormous panel that houses the driver’s instruments and Android-based central infotainment display – as well as active ambient lighting that includes strokes of green light when the indicators are on.

 Like the other cars running the same software, the infotainment can feel quite menu-heavy.
 It’s also a bit of a shame that the ability to customise your view on the ‘virtual cockpit’ instruments has been drastically pared back compared to older Audis.
-And, as much as it really is a gimmick, you can install apps onto the passenger display like a karaoke app or games to entertain the kids.
+But the shortcut icons are a boon and, as much as it really is a gimmick, you can install apps onto the passenger display such as a karaoke app or games to entertain the kids.

 In the second row, tall adults can sit behind tall adults perfectly well, though the door opening feels a little small and it’s a little gloomy if you don’t spec the glass roof.
 Like the last Q5, you can recline your seat but for this generation, you can slide the seat bench to enable more legroom or more boot space.
 Sitting back to back between this and the SUV, the Sportback happily offers no real difference in headroom or legroom, too – despite the much more rakish roofline.

 Boot space for the Sportback clocks in at 515 litres – an imperceptible five litres smaller than the SUV – when measured from boot floor to parcel shelf.
 The difference is when you take the shelf out; naturally it’ll be harder to transport your monthly washing machine delivery with this.
-Under the parcel shelf of the combustion models we’ve driven, there’s a handy stowage space for your parcel shelf – though we suspect that won’t be available for the plug-in hybrid models given that’s usually where the battery pack is placed.
+Under the parcel shelf of the combustion models we’ve driven, there’s a handy stowage space for your parcel shelf – this is likely to disappear when plug-in hybrid powertrains are introduces.

 Before you buy